Broadcom/HOL-8803/README.txt

 This file can be updated and will be copied to the console desktop at startup.

 NOTE: this file is public so NEVER include passwords.
+Now you know.

 * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - *
 *                       HOL-26XX Title of Your Lab                              *